-The process by which FSANZ approaches standards development matters is open, accountable, consultative and transparent.
-Public submissions are called to obtain the views of interested parties on the draft variation.
+The process by which FSANZ considers standards development matters is open, accountable, consultative and transparent.
+Public submissions were called to assist consideration of the draft variation to the Code.
+FSANZ acknowledges the time taken by individuals and organisations to make submissions on this application.

-The draft variation will be considered for approval by the FSANZ Board taking into account all public comments received from this call for submissions.
+The draft variation was considered for approval by the FSANZ Board having regard to the submission made during the call for submissions period.